Frequently Asked Questions

 The Housing Hub currently operates out of a leased space which will no longer be required as operation of all emergency shelter beds will move to the new facility.
 The new facility is designed to accommodate anticipated demand for shelter services and the Labrador Inn will no longer be required for emergency accommodations.

-NL Housing has engaged the services of Fougere Menchenton Architecture Inc to assist with design and costing of this project.
+NL Housing previously engaged the services of Fougere Menchenton Architecture Inc to assist with design and costing of this project.
 From a capital perspective it is anticipated that this project will draw in federal, provincial, and philanthropic investments, with an estimated cost of $32,000,000.
 NL Housing will work closely with all partners in the coming months to secure and finalize estimates and funding contributions to support the new facility.

 Managed Alcohol Program (MAP) is a harm reduction program that works with individuals to reduce harms associated with chronic alcohol use through the provision of a prescription and safe supply from a general practitioner or nurse practitioner, with the goal of preventing withdrawal.
 Individuals participate in a thorough assessment process to ensure that the program is the right fit for their current needs and goals.
 The program also works with individuals to identify other health care needs and provides primary health care services.
 Individuals who are not able to participate in the program will be referred to another appropriate service to ensure their needs are being met.